IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: codeblock}

-Spring will notice the dependency, and automatically configure PrometheusMeterRegistry as one of the configured registries in the global MeterRegistry bean.
-However, as with the metrics endpoint, the Prometheus endpoint must be enabled and exposed for web access by adding the following to application.properties:
+Spring sees the dependency, and automatically configures `PrometheusMeterRegistry` as one of the configured registries in the global `MeterRegistry` bean.
+However, as with the metrics endpoint, the Prometheus endpoint must be enabled and exposed for web access by adding the following to `application.properties`:

 ```properties
 management.endpoints.web.exposure.include=health,metrics,prometheus
 ```
 {: codeblock}

 Verify that the Prometheus endpoint is enabled by checking the `/actuator` endpoint.
-The output looks something like this, when running the application locally:
+The output looks something like the following output if you run the app locally:

 ```
 $ curl -s localhost:8080/actuator | jq .